fletchcoder/fletchcoder.github.io/README.md

 ## Hola Fresca Mexican Grill
 ![image](https://github.com/fletchcoder/fletchcoder.github.io/assets/131314453/490006e0-715a-4fe8-936c-cad7f6dffd41)
 A sample restaurant page that is complete with an order page, contact form, reviews section and complete menu.
 It uses Bootstrap to create a responsive website and add social media icons.
-JavaScript is used to create image sliders with manual buttons.
+JavaScript is used to create an image slider with manual buttons.